2MLCMonkeys/Friend-Finder/README.md

 # Friend-Finder

-## Deployed Application

-[Friend Finder](https://safe-fortress-99339.herokuapp.com/)

-## Description

 Friend-finder is a created server application using Express in Node.js framework.
 It uses client input to forward a request to the server and return a most likely match keeping the data of the user input to add to the optional choices.
 The entire app then is deployed on Heroku.

 This paticular version is if there was a zombie apocalyspe, who would be your best partner to team up with and survive the hoards.

+## Deployed Application

+[Friend Finder](https://safe-fortress-99339.herokuapp.com/)

+## App Incorporation
+- Node.js
+- HTML/CSS
+- Bootstrap
+- JQuery
+- API Routes

 ### Modules Used
 - Express